Danzer's configuration

-The Levi graph of Danzer's configuration as unit distance graph.

 In mathematics, Danzer's configuration is a self-dual configuration of 35 lines and 35 points, having 4 points on each line and 4 lines through each point.
 It is named after the German geometer Ludwig Danzer and was popularised by Branko Grünbaum.
 The Levi graph of the configuration is the Kronecker cover of the odd graph O_{4}, and is isomorphic to the middle layer graph of the seven-dimensional hypercube graph Q_{7}.
 The middle layer graph of an odd-dimensional hypercube graph Q_{2n+1}(n,n+1) is a subgraph whose vertex set consists of all binary strings of length 2n + 1 that have exactly n or n + 1 entries equal to 1, with an edge between any two vertices for which the corresponding binary strings differ in exactly one bit.
 Every middle layer graph is Hamiltonian.